geoffreylitt/convivial-paper/paper.md

 # Design principles

 The design of Wildcard is grounded in several principles, informed by prior work and our own experimentation.
-We think these principles extend beyond Wildcard itself and might inform the design of other end user programming tools, particularly systems enabling users to modify GUI apps.
+We think these principles extend beyond Wildcard and might inform the design of other end user programming tools, particularly systems enabling users to modify GUI apps.

 ## Expose consistent structure